 Hutchinson’s athletic profile

 It’s safe to say that Hutchinson’s composite athletic profile holds plenty of appeal.
-With his frame, Hutchinson possesses solid length, which he uses with universal proactivity.
+With his frame, Hutchinson possesses decent length, which he uses with universal proactivity.
 He extends quickly, sets the edge well in run defense, actively disrupts passing windows, and seeks to make opposing QBs uncomfortable.

 Execution beyond the physical traits